figma-plus/docs/README.md

 - Seamless integration with Figma's UI
 - Install & manage your favorite plugins
 - Plugins are auto-updated to the latest version
+- Plugins can be set private to specific Teams or Orgs
 - Build plugins using our [API](api/ui)

 ### Links